-Atopic dermatitis (AD), a serious form of atopic eczema, is a chronic, relapsing skin disease characterized by intense itching, dry skin and inflammation that can be present on any part of the body.
-AD is a heterogeneous disease both clinically and biologically, but may be characterized by chronic baseline symptoms of itch, redness and skin damage that are often punctuated with episodic, sometimes unpredictable, flares or exacerbations.
-AD affects approximately 1-3 percent of adults worldwide.
+Atopic dermatitis (AD), or atopic eczema, is a chronic, relapsing skin disease characterized by intense itching, dry skin and inflammation that can be present on any part of the body.3 AD is a heterogeneous disease both clinically and biologically, but may be characterized by chronic baseline symptoms of itch, redness and skin damage that are often punctuated with episodic, sometimes unpredictable, flares or exacerbations.^{4,5} AD affects approximately 1-3% of adults worldwide.6

 Moderate to severe AD is characterized by intense itching, resulting in visibly damaged skin.
-Like other chronic inflammatory diseases, AD is immunemediated and involves a complex interplay of immune cells and inflammatory cytokines.
+Like other chronic inflammatory diseases, AD is immune-mediated and involves a complex interplay of immune cells and inflammatory cytokines.

-About Lilly in Immunology
+About Lilly in Dermatology